 Following then Prime Minister Vajpayee's 'hand of friendship' overture to Pakistan in April 2003, both countries normalised diplomatic relations, implemented a ceasefire along the Line of Control (LOC) and re-established some transport links.
 (The LOC is the military control line between the Indian and Pakistani-controlled parts of the former princely state of Jammu and Kashmir.)
-In February 2004, the two sides agreed a process for discussions to resolve key issues, called the Composite Dialogue.
-Both sides have expressed their intention to revive the dialogue.
+In February 2004, the two sides agreed a process for discussions to resolve key issues, called the Composite Dialogue. .
 Following this 2004 agreement, there have been several successful bilateral meetings designed to build confidence and make progress on negotiations.
+Most recently, in December 2015, Prime Minister Modi met Pakistan Prime Minister Nawaz Sharif in Pakistan.
+This was the first visit to Pakistan by an Indian prime minister since 2004.
 Despite the peace process, however, tensions continue in Kashmir.

-In 2012, India became the world’s third largest economy in terms of purchasing power parity and is set to be the fastest growing major economy in the world.
+In 2012, India became the world’s third largest economy in terms of purchasing power parity and is forecast to be the fastest growing major economy in the world from 2016.
 Achieving India’s growth potential will require continued economic reforms to drive the modernisation of the Indian economy and ensure sustainable growth in key sectors.